DevOpsWithAlii/90DaysOfDevOps/README.md

 Let's come together to grow and achieve new heights in DevOps.!

-📖 **Discover More in Our Detailed Table of Contents!** Explore the richness of our content and find what you are looking for efficiently.
+📖 **Discover More in Our Detailed Table of Contents!** Explore the richhness of our content and find what you are looking for efficiently.
 Check out our [TOC here](./TOC.md).

 ## Steps: